miaowo/docs-builder/README.md

 # docs-script

-Some bash scripts for generate initial document file tree.
+Some bash scripts for for initializing document file tree.